Health Inspection Program

 Food Allergen Information

 Undeclared allergens are the leading cause of food recalls initiated by the FDA.
 The agency recently posted an article for consumers that describes which foods are most often affected and the allergens that are involved.
-You can go to the following link to see a copy of the article.
-Click here.
+See our selection of food allergies trainings.

 Business License Application Information